-This meteor swarm is one of the most interesting swarms from the amateur radio point of view.
-Swarm activity is lower compared to stronger swarms, but the activity of the stations is even higher.
+This meteor shower is one of the most interesting showers from a radio amateur point of view.
+Swarm activity is lower compared to stronger swarms, but station activity is higher.
 Expeditions and World Championship races contribute to this.
-What should we prepare for??
+What should we prepare for?

-The swarm will be active from December 5 to 17, with the expected maximum on Sunday evening, December 14.
-However, this is not suitable for Central Europe and therefore we will have to settle for the morning and night of Monday, December 15, when will be the number of reflections per hour 40 to 50.
-At the maximum, the number of reflections ranges above 100.
+The swarm will be active from December 5th to December 17th, with the expected maximum in the early evening of Sunday, December 14th.
+However, this is not suitable for Central Europe, and therefore we will have to settle for the morning and night of Monday, December 15, when the number of reflections per hour will be 40 to 50.
+At the maximum, the number of reflections is above 100.
 The swarm consists of many small parts.
 However, in the width of the maximum, the forecasts differ greatly, from a few to tens of hours.

-If cloudy skies don't mind, it will be possible to observe the Geminids with the naked eye.
-The moon will rise above the horizon on December 13 around 9 p.m, just as the swarm becomes active and will keep watchers company for the rest of the night.
+If the cloudy sky is not against it, it will be possible to observe the Geminids with the naked eye.
+The moon will rise above the horizon on December 13 around 9 p.m., just as the swarm becomes active and will keep observers company for the rest of the night.

 Literature: